phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

     assign(socket, sum: socket.assigns.x + socket.assigns.y)

-Unlike LiveView, a `Phoenix.Component` function can modify the assigns it receives via the `assign/2`, `assign/3`, `assign_new/3`, and `update/3` functions.
+Unlike LiveView's `render/1` callback, a function components can modify the assigns it receives via the `assign/2`, `assign/3`, `assign_new/3`, and `update/3` functions.
 Therefore, you can assign the computed values before declaring your template:

     attr :x, :integer, required: true
     attr :y, :integer, required: true